 - Increase customer value through vertical integration

-With an in-depth understanding of the concept of a fragmented market, businesses have a better chance of dealing with the challenges that the market offers and thus succeed.
+With an in-depth understanding of a fragmented market, businesses have a better chance of dealing with the challenges offered by the market and thus succeeding.

 How to identify a fragmented market